fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 **Globally**

-In your JavaScript code, use the `Vue.use()` method to register the vue-fusioncharts component globally.
-Registering the component globally allows you to use them in the template of any root Vue instance created after registration.
+In your JavaScript code, use the `Vue.use()` method to register the `vue-fusioncharts` component globally.
+This allows you to use them in the template of any root Vue instance created after registration.

 ```JavaScript
 Vue.use(VueFusionCharts, FusionCharts, FusionMaps, California);